What is New in Stochastic Rounding: a Survey on Theory, Hardware, and Applications: Hardware

 Graphcore has released an in-depth description of SR~\cite[Sec.~2.14.6]{graph23}.
 When enabled, SR overrides the rounding mode setting and enables a subset of instructions to round stochastically.
 First, a binary32~\cite{ieee19} result is produced using RN, and then a pseudo-random number generator (PRNG) generates a bit stream from which between 13 and 24 bits are added to the right-hand side of the significand of the result, before truncating that same region of the significand from the right-hand-side of the result.
 The variable length random bit stream is needed for rounding subnormal values in binary16~\cite{ieee19}, based on the number of leading zeros in the destination subnormal.
 Any value lower than $2^{-25}$ (half of the smallest subnormal binary16 value) is mapped to zero.
 The operations $|a|+|b|$, $a+b$, $a-b$, $a \times b$, and $a \times b + c\times d$ have built-in SR support.
 Note that this is not exact SR because of the initial rounding to binary32 within an operation.
 A conversion operation from 16- to 8-bit floating-point formats with 4- and 3-bit significands is available.
 This uses random bit strings up to 11 bits in length.

 As for AMD, the MI300 ISA~\cite{amd24} is the first to introduce SR. It features two instructions: \texttt{CVT\_SR\_FP8\_F32}, which uses 20 random bits~\cite[p.~362]{amd24} to convert from binary32 to fp8-e4m3~\cite{ocp23a}, and \texttt{CV\_SR\_BF8\_F32}, which uses 21~\cite[p.~363]{amd24} to convert from binary32 to fp8-e5m2.
-This is exact SR for normalized binary32 values, but limited-precision SR ($r=20$ or $r=21$) for subnormals, for which exact SR would require up to 24 random bits (see Graphcore's approach above).
+This is exact SR for normalised binary32 values, but limited-precision SR ($r=20$ or $r=21$) for subnormals, for which exact SR would require up to 24 random bits (see Graphcore's approach above).
 The instructions take as input the binary32 value to round and an unsigned 32-bit integer used as random bits; as in Graphcore's SR, the random bits are added to the trailing bits of the binary32~value.
+The CDNA4 ISA~\cite{amd25}, successor to the MI300 ISA, adds analogous instructions for the 16-bit destination formats fp16 and bfloat16, and for 4-, 6-, and 8-bit destination formats, it includes variants that scale the input by a power of two before applying SR.

-This leads us to NVIDIA~\cite{nvid25, nvid26}.
+Next, we turn to NVIDIA~\cite{nvid25, nvid26}.
 The NVIDIA PTX ISA specifies the rounding modifier \texttt{.rs}~\cite[p.~299]{nvid26}, which performs SR by adding random bits to the bits to be rounded off, and using the carry to choose a rounding direction, as done by Graphcore and AMD.
 This modifier is available on the NVIDIA B200 and B300 GPUs (\texttt{sm\_100a} and \texttt{sm\_103a} architectures~\cite[p.~302]{nvid26}).
 SR is enabled in the \texttt{cvt} PTX instruction when used in conjunction with the rounding modifier, \texttt{cvt.rs}.
 Different variants are available for rounding binary32 to binary16, bfloat16, fp8-e5m2, fp8-e4m3, fp6-e2m3, fp6-e3m2, and fp4-e2m1~\cite{ocp23b}.
 Some variants take four inputs: the destination register where the results are packed, the two binary32 values to round, and a 32-bit integer containing random bits.
 Some of the variants take six inputs instead, with an additional two binary32 inputs.
 See \cref{table:sr-prec} for a summary of random number bit-widths used for 8- and 16-bit destination formats~\cite[Sec.~9.7.9.21]{nvid26}.